statsbomb/StatsBombR/README.md

 - Density is calculated as the aggregated inverse distance for each defender behind the ball.
 - Density in the cone is the density filtered for only defenders who are in the cone between the shooter, and each goal post.

+#### To format the elapsed time from the start of a match:

+`StatsBombData <- formatelapsedtime(StatsBombData)`

+#### To add in information about the current possession within a match:

+`StatsBombData <- possessioninfo(StatsBombData)`

 # Final Notes:

+- Some of the cleaning functions above depend on variables created in the functions presented before them.
+In order to be safe, please clean your data in the order that is presented in this document.
 - Please re-install frequently, as new functions and bug fixes will be added regularly.
 - As always, check out the Rdocumentation for each function (ex. `?StatsBombFreeEvents()`) for more specific description.
 - Please contact [support@statsbombservices.com](support@statsbombservices.com) with bugs and suggestions.